k0f1/configuring-linux-web-server/README.md

 ## Networking
 Attach your instance to a static IP address,
 Create A records with example.com inside your amazon lighsail instance.
-Also create subdomains starting with `www` subdomain record.,
+Also create subdomains starting with `www` subdomain, record.,

-Go to your DNS host provider and map your domain to the Nameservers provided in the lightsail instance Also map your domain name, to the A recors you created inside lighsail.,
+Go to your DNS host provider and map your domain to the Nameservers provided in the lightsail instance, Also map your domain name, to the A recors you created inside lighsail.,

 These mappings to show you are the owner of the domain name.